CallumBoi0013/attract-extra/layouts/extended/README.md

 ##TODO
 This is my active todo list (bugs and features):
 * waiting (transition) animations vs non-waiting animations
+    * dont start animation until after delay
-    * fix DELAYS
+    * fix delays for non-wait animations
+    * current doesn't work with chained animations, since current is set before the first animation finishes
+    * run update code from onTransition
     * small twitch (not completing animation) at end of repeating animations
-    * run update code from onTransition
     * add update example layout for changes
-* add objects the same way we add animations, move objects into the objects folder (add_object)(
 * scaling
-* may need 'which' back in configs, mainly so sets know which animation to use
+* need 'which' back in configs, mainly so sets know which animation to use

 ###Issues
 This is a list of known issues: